Blogging is sweet if you do it well, but it can be challenging to become a successful blogger in Nigeria.

 How To Build A Blog ‘yourself’ With Less Than 5,000 Naira.

-We aren’t going into this but go through this ‘How To Build A Blog‘ guide, which was written by Fattkay.
-I made use of some tips in the guide.
-You will find it very resourceful.
+We aren’t going into this but go through this ‘How To Build A Blog‘ guide, which Fattkay wrote.
+I used some of the tips in the guide.
+You will find it very resourceful

 Important Factors To Becoming A Successful Blogger In Nigeria